yutclubza/YutClubZa/AllCast-Wiki.md

 ### Xbox 360

 Then make sure your Play To feature is turned on in [Xbox 360 Settings](http://support.xbox.com/en-US/xbox-360/system/playto-setup).
 Turn "Play To" off, then back on again if necessary.

+#### Xbox 360 Issues

+The Xbox 360 does play back videos taken from an HTC One or Nexus 5.

 ### Xbox One